Tianyi20/category-level-estimation-ROS-noetic/README.md

 ![image](https://github.com/user-attachments/assets/22bcbb51-a306-46b5-b626-10695892e5cd)

-The pose and dimension will be published as ROS geometry std message StampedPose and Vector3.
+The pose and dimension are published as ROS geometry std message StampedPose and Vector3.

 Topics published:
 ```